HomeDing/homeding.github.io/elements/color.md

 ![Color Element Web UI](/elements/colorui.png)

-This card has 3 to 4 sliders
-* select the hue of the color
+The Web UI of the color element includes:
-* select the saturation of the color
+* Output of the current value in string notation and as a color element.
+* The color element can be clicked to select a new color using a standart input[type=color] element.
-* select the lightness of the color
+* A slider to control the white part of the color value separately.
+* A slider to control the overall brightness.
+* Buttons to control the mode.

-* select white value of the color in WRGB mode.
+The slider for the white part of the value is only shown in `WRGB` mode.

 The color value and the effective color from the sliders 1-3 is shown above the hue slider while the white value from the sliders 4 is not shown.